Krešimir Ćosić: Diplomacy

-Ćosić turned down coaching offers so that he could help Croatia during war-time in the early 90's.
-He was positioned in the Embassy of Croatia to the USA, as the deputy ambassador in Washington D.C.
+Ćosić turned down coaching offers so that he could help Croatia during war-time in the early 1990s.
+He was positioned in the embassy of Croatia to the USA, as the deputy ambassador in Washington D.C.
 He was the only person at the time able to help in fixing misconceptions about the war.
 His strong connections helped Croatia and he received the Freedom Award for contributing to advancing peace and reconciliation to all ethnic groups in Croatia.